shumwaymark/sentinelcam/README.rst

 have an affinity for a certain task engine.
 Perhaps one of the task engines has a dedicated inference co-processor and is kept ready for real-time supplemental event analysis.

-- A separate engine can be used for work that only requries CPU, such as background maintenance tasks.
+- A separate engine can be used for work that only requires CPU, such as background maintenance tasks.

 - Workloads can be reconfigured during idle time periods, such as at night.
-With fewer camera events occuring, co-processors can be re-tasked for larger batch analytical sweeps of the data.
+With fewer camera events occurring, co-processors can be re-tasked for larger batch analytical sweeps of the data.

 See `sentinel.yaml <sentinel.yaml>`_ for an example of how this is configured.